 Laser Age Spots

-If you feel self-conscious about age spots and brown marks, such as solar lentigos caused by sun damage, and feel that they are adding years to your appearance, then laser treatment may offer a solution, particularly if you have pale skin and are seeking treatment for your hands.
+If you feel self-conscious about age spots and brown marks, such as solar lentigos caused by sun damage, and feel that they are adding years to your appearance, then our laser skin treatments in London may offer a solution, particularly if you have pale skin and are seeking treatment for your hands.

 How does laser age spot removal work?

 We use the Q Switched Nd:YAG laser at 532nm to treat flat brown marks such as age spots or solar lentigos, which are typically caused by sun exposure.
 The laser uses a powerful beam of green that shines through the outer layer of the skin.
 The brown pigment absorbs the light energy and gets very hot for a fraction of a second.
 This is enough to break up the pigment.

 It is usual to allow at least two months between treatments for the damaged pigment to be absorbed and the skin to recover.

 The Q switched Nd:YAG laser gives the best cosmetic result when it is used on pale skin because of the contrast between the brown pigment and lighter surrounding area.
 If you are considering laser treatment for age spots, we would recommend that you book an initial consultation to discuss whether this would be your best treatment option, as well as the results you can expect.

 Why come to the Private Skin Laser Clinic for laser age spot treatment?